wilsonify/wilsonify.github.io/content/recipes/COCONUTLIME RICE WITH RED BEANS AND MANGO61.md

 # modifications

-Grapeseed, peanut, or regular sesame oil work fucking great.
+Grapeseed, peanut, or regular sesame oil work  great.
  That’s about 4 shallots or .5 small onion.
  See Dropping Knowledge.
- Leave this shit out if you can’t stand the heat.
+ Leave this    out if you can’t stand the heat.
  Or two 15-ounce cans.
 Also, you can use black or kidney beans here if you can’t find red beans.